-The control uses the M149 function to deactivate the FUNCTION LIFTOFF function without resetting the lift-off direction.
-If you program M148, the control will activate the automatic lift-off of the tool in the lift-off direction defined by the FUNCTION LIFTOFF function.
+The control uses the M149 function to deactivate the FUNCTION LIFTOFF function without resetting the liftoff direction.
+If you program M148, the control will automatically liftoff the tool in the direction defined by the FUNCTION LIFTOFF function.
 The control automatically resets the FUNCTION LIFTOFF function at the end of a program.

-Multiple-axismachining
+Multiple-axis Machining